 Find great planet friendly recipes from “Quick N Delish” – here

-This month the Bracebridge Public Library launched its Seed Library!
+Bracebridge Public Library has launched its Seed Library!

 What is a Seed Library?
 A seed library is a collection of seeds that people can take for free with the understanding that they will attempt to harvest and return seeds at the end of the growing season.
 This allows for the collection to continue and potentially allows for rare, heirloom, and native varieties of plants to prosper.